 Know your history.

-Health and exercise history are important for determining what type of exercise is safe for you and what barriers you may encounter.
+Your health and exercise history are important for determining which type of exercise is safe for you and what barriers you may encounter.
 Make notes about any history of disease, medications, past injuries, and your activity level throughout the years.
-Your trainer may ask you these questions or you may be asked to fill out a questionnaire.
+Your trainer may ask you these questions, or you may be asked to fill out a questionnaire.
 Having your notes on hand will ensure you provide accurate information.

 Set your goals.